ballerina-platform/module-ballerinax-aws.s3/amazons3/API_Design.md

 ## Overview
 The Amazon S3 connector allows you to access the Amazon S3 REST API using ballerina.
-This connector has a base connector called "AmazonS3Cient" which exposes the commonly used functios such as create, get and delete buckets and objects.
-And other functions related to buckets and objects will be exposed through sub connectors(AmazonS3BucketClient and AmazonS3ObjectClient) for each other caegoriztion.
+This connector has a base connector called `AmazonS3Cient` which exposes the commonly used functions such as create, get and delete buckets and objects.
+And other functions related to buckets and objects will be exposed through sub connectors(`AmazonS3BucketClient` and `AmazonS3ObjectClient`) for each other categorization.

 ## API design for AmazonS3Client functions
 ### Functions